rerun-io/rerun/docs/content/concepts/blueprint.md

 Both of these pieces are crucial -- without the recording there is nothing to show, and without the blueprint there is no way to show it.
-Even if you have used Rerun before without explicitly loading a blueprint, the viewer was actually creating one for you.
-Without a blueprint, there is literally nothing for the viewer to display.
+Even if you have used Rerun before without explicitly loading a blueprint, the Viewer was actually creating one for you.
+Without a blueprint, there is literally nothing for the Viewer to display.

 ## Loose coupling